 Libraries Discretion: The Libraries, in its sole discretion, will determine whether to review and accept or reject any gift or proposed artwork.

-Responsibility for revising this policy rests with the Coordinator for Access Services and the Libraries Art Advisory Committee.
+Responsibility for revising this policy rests with the Chair, Libraries Art Advisory Committee and the Libraries Art Advisory Committee.